 In addition to the General Admissions Requirements, grade XI and XII academic or advanced mathematics are required.
-Applicants must submit a résumé.
-Applicants must have achieved an overall average well above the minimum requirement.
 This program requires three compulsory cooperative education terms in addition to 20 units of academic coursework.

 Bachelor of Education

 See further details in Undergraduate Programs-Section 4 on page 103.